DatacationOrg/datacademy-demo/README.md

-# Datacademy V2
+# Datacademy Demo

-> This version is currently **under construction**.

-The Datacademy Bootcamp is brought to you by Datacation B.V.
-This repository contains all exercises to test your Data Science skills.
-As can be seen, the modules above or on the left side correspond to the theoretical part in Easy-LMS.
-After completing a theoretical part on Easy-LMS you will be asked to open the corresponding files in this repository.
-Most modules use Notebooks for the exercises.
-The structure of a Notebook lends itself to add tekst between code cells, which will guide you through the exercises.

-However, later modules will mostly be written in actual plain Python files.
-The reason for this being that some of the functionalities needed are not supported in Notebooks.
-However after already written some code we suspect that you will not face too much difficulties doing this.
-Besides, in practice most code you will find and work with will be in plain Python files, making it a good practice.
+The Datacademy, presented by Datacation B.V., provides this repository containing various exercises designed to enhance your Data Science skills.
+As you will notice, the modules listed above or on the left side correspond to the theoretical segments found in Easy-LMS.
+Upon completing a theoretical section in Easy-LMS, you'll be prompted to access the relevant files in this repository.
+The exercises in most modules are conducted using Notebooks, whose format conveniently allows for text to be interspersed between code cells, guiding you through each exercise.

+As you progress, however, you will encounter later modules that predominantly use plain Python files.
+This is because some required functionalities are not compatible with Notebooks.
+Having gained some experience in coding, we anticipate that you will adapt to this change without significant difficulty.
+Additionally, working with plain Python files is a common practice in the field, and this experience will be valuable for your professional development.

-We wish you good luck, but above all a lot of fun, making your first steps of your data journey!
+We wish you not only success but also a great deal of enjoyment as you take your first steps on your data journey!

-Best regards, Team Datacation.
+Best regards, Team Datacademy.

 ## Installation instructions